Jim Gott: Playing career

 Gott was born in Hollywood, California.
 He graduated from San Marino High School in San Marino, California, in 1977.

 In baseball, he was named his league's most valuable player that year.
 He committed to attend Brigham Young University (BYU) on a college football scholarship as a linebacker, and was also recruited for the school's baseball team.

 The St. Louis Cardinals selected Gott in the fourth round of the 1977 Major League Baseball draft.
 He signed with the Cardinals for a $18,500 ($ in current dollar terms) signing bonus, rather than follow through with his commitment to attend BYU.
 He began his professional career with the Calgary Cardinals of the Rookie-level Pioneer League.

 Gott was the first pick in the Rule 5 draft by the Toronto Blue Jays in December 1981.
 In his minor league career, he was 28-42 with one save and a 4.71 ERA, in 626.2 innings over 131 games (104 of which were starts).

-He made his major league debut in 1982.
-Gott's first major league win was against Baseball Hall of Fame pitcher Jim Palmer of the Baltimore Orioles in May 1982.
+Gott made his major league debut in 1982.
+His first major league win was against Baseball Hall of Fame pitcher Jim Palmer of the Baltimore Orioles in May 1982.
 Gott's first major league win was a 6-0 decision over the Baltimore Orioles at Memorial Stadium on May 30, 1982 which was also the start of Cal Ripken Jr.'s MLB-record consecutive games played streak.
 In 1983, he was fifth in the American League in strikeouts per 9 innings pitched (6.164).

 In January 1985, the Blue Jays traded Gott along with two minor league players to the San Francisco Giants for Gary Lavelle.
 On May 12, 1985, Gott hit two home runs against the St. Louis Cardinals.

 The Pittsburgh Pirates claimed Gott off of waivers in 1987.
 In 1988, Gott broke Kent Tekulve's franchise single-season save record of 32 saves, ending the season with 34 saves (2nd in the NL).
 He was also 7th in the National League in games played (67).
 He had elbow surgery in May 1989, and missed most of the 1989 season.

 The Los Angeles Dodgers signed Gott as a free agent after the 1989 season for $300,000 ($ in current dollar terms).
 Gott was a setup pitcher and closer for the Los Angeles Dodgers from 1990 to 1994.
 In 1993, he was 9th in the National League in saves (25).

 In his 14-year major league career, Gott was 56-74 with 91 saves and a 3.87 ERA in 1,120 innings over 554 games (96 of which were starts).